 You finally have visitors on your ecommerce site.
+You’ve used WordPress website design, or another website builder, to get your digital marketing up to scratch.
+Your website is looking better than ever before, with your web traffic becoming busier all the time.
 They are browsing through your products and adding to the cart!
 But… are they converting into sales?
 Conversion marketing in ecommerce is marketing with the intent of increasing conversion rate.
 In other words, turning more of your visitors into sales!
 Here are some tips on getting started in conversion marketing:

 - Measure – Before you start make sure you can measure your conversion rate.
 Most ecommerce platforms have these metrics available, or use Google Analytics.
 Establish a baseline so you can properly evaluate your efforts.

 - Abandoned Cart Emails – 69% of shopping carts are left abandoned.
 Set up an email reminder to attract these visitors back to your site.
 Most ecommerce tools, such as Shopify, make it very easy to set up these reminders.
 Keep them short and sweet, sometimes just a gentle reminder is all that is needed.

 - Retargeting – A lot of site activity can be tracked using facebook and google pixels.
 Tracking these events is critical for conversion marketing.
 Once you are collecting the data you can set up simple advertising campaigns to target the shoppers that spent time on your site, abandoned carts or browsed certain products or collections.
 You can create conversion objective ad campaigns targeting them with special offers or discounts.